jecxjo/todo.hs/README.md

     $ todo add "Complete an example task +TodoExample" New Task: Complete an example task
+    $ todo add "Do your homework by due:tomorrow"
+    New Task: Do your homework by due:2017-04-05

 Supports the format descripted in the [todo.txt format doc][1], including priority, start date, contexts and projects.